-(2) Contain adequate provisions for efficient management of the LCC, including a management oversight structure, decision-making and conflict resolution procedures, and a process for adopting final certification recommendations pertaining to individual educators;
+(2) Contain adequate provisions for efficient management of the LCC, including a management oversight structure, decision-making and conflict resolution procedures, and a process for adopting final certification recommendations pertaining to individual educators; and

-(3) Provide for a formal orientation for professionally and certified teachers, educational specialists, and educational technicians that describes responsibilities, roles, procedures, available services, and the process for achieving necessary certificates;
+(3) Provide for a formal orientation for professionally and certified teachers, educational specialists, and educational technicians that describes responsibilities, roles, procedures, available services, and the process for achieving necessary certificates.

-2. LCC Recommendation
+2.4.
+LCC Recommendation

-A. The LCC shall make a recommendation to the Commissioner, in the manner determined by the Commissioner, regarding the eligibility of a teacher, educational specialist, or educational technician for renewal of a certificate.

-B. Recommendation will be made within the online certification system once the LCC has verified completion of renewal requirements.

-C. Recommendation that the certificate be renewed - a recommendation for renewal of the certificate shall be made to the Commissioner for the applicant has satisfied the requirements for renewal of the certificate.

-D. Recommendation that the certificate not be renewed - LCC shall select “not recommended” for the educator if the candidate has not met renewal requirements.
+Once the LCC has verified completion of renewal requirements, the LCC shall make a recommendation to the Commissioner within the Maine Educational Information System indicating whether or not a renewal applicant’s certificate should be renewed.

 STATUTORY AUTHORITY: Title 20-A M.R.S. §13011(1)